UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab06.md

 * Create {{page.starter_repo}}.
 Populate master branch with the code the students should start with.
 Remove fuzzer code.
 * Create {{page.tutorial_repo}}.
 Put the code from the branches of cs56-parsing-assignment-private, part01 through part13, into subdirectories part01 through part13.
 Also, create a README.md and factor out into that, some of the tutorial material from the lab06 writeup.
 * Update the javadoc.  (i.e. consider adding some actual javadoc comments in the places where that would add value.)
+* Add a "q" to the REPL in main that quits (and perhaps read until EOF so that CTRL/D works?)
+Try using the repl interactively, by running `java -jar parser.jar`

 # Summary #